This site is intended for healthcare professionals

 Concerns about restricted autonomy or authority

-Some clinicians feel CPGs limit autonomous clinical judgement.
+Some clinicians feel CPGs limit autonomous clinical judgment.
 Clinical equipoise or clinical habits that diverge from CPG recommendations are potential barriers to CPG adherence.

-Organisational barriers to CPG adherence include restricted access to treatment facilities or services; treatment referral that is slow, unreliable, or complex; a lack of leadership.
+Organizational barriers to CPG adherence include restricted access to treatment facilities or services; treatment referral that is slow, unreliable, or complex; and a lack of leadership.

 Clinical practice guidelines do not replace clinical decision-making